 To gain maximum marks for calculations you must show all your workings and express your answers to two decimal places.

-(a) Calculate, showing all your workings, the maximum single net tax-relievable pension contribution that Frank and Denise could each pay in the tax year 2014/2015.
-Assume Frank will continue to pay his regular contributions.
+(a) (i) Calculate, showing all your workings, the maximum single net, tax relievable pension contributions that George and Heather could each pay in the tax year 2014/2015.
 Ignore any carry forward of unused allowances.